compadrejunior/typescript-course/Chapter-01/README.md

 ## Why TypeScript?

 - Adds static types to JavaScript.
 JS is a dynamic typed language.
-Dynamic typed languanges are usually more error prone.
+Dynamic typed languages are usually more error prone.
-- Avoid type errors and unwanted behaviour
+- Avoid type errors and unwanted behavior
 - Write better code

-**Example**: JavaScript will concatenate the values, instad of adding the values, when someone passes strings to the function instead of numbers.
+**Example**: JavaScript will concatenate the values, instead of adding the values, when someone passes strings to the function instead of numbers.

 ![Why TypeScript](whytypescript.png)